On-Demand Options

 Continuing Education Information

-This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers and 6.0 continuing education hours for licensed architects in New Jersey and New York.
+This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 continuing education hours for licensed architects in most states that allow non-HSW coursework and this learning method. *This course is not approved in New York; please refer to specific state rules to determine eligibility; please refer to specific state rules to determine eligibility.

 The International Code Council has approved this event for .7 CEUs in the specialty area of Administration (Preferred Provider No. 1232).